Overhang seat: New Zealand

-In New Zealand, the Māori Party usually gets less than 5% of the party votes; the threshold required to enter parliament - unless the party wins an electorate seat.
-The Māori Party won one overhang seat in 2005 and 2011, and two overhang seats in 2008.
+In New Zealand, Te Pāti Māori (the Māori Party) usually gets less than 5% of the party votes, the threshold required to enter parliament – unless the party wins an electorate seat.
+Te Pāti Māori won one overhang seat in 2005 and 2011, and two overhang seats in 2008.
 In 2005 their share of the party vote was under 2% on the initial election night count, but was 2.12% in the final count which included special votes cast outside the electorate.
 On election night it appeared that the party, whose candidates had won four electorate seats, would get two overhang seats in Parliament.
 However, with their party vote above 2% the party got an extra seat and hence needed only one overhang seat.
 National got one less list seat in the final count, so then conceded defeat (the result was close between the two largest parties, National and Labour).
+Te Pāti Māori won six electorate seats in 2023, two more than its 3.08% share of the party vote entitled it to; and shortly after the general election, the Port Waikato by-election resulted in a further overhang seat for National.